PewPewDew/MTG-Discord-bot/README.md

 # MTG-Discord-bot
-It's a discord bot that displays magic cards
+It's a Magic The Gathering themed discord bot

 # Project Title

-Simple overview of use/purpose.
+Discord Bot with Magic the gathering related commands.

 ## Description

-An in-depth paragraph about your project and overview of use.
+Currently this program displays magic the gathering cards when requesting the card via name from the bot.
+It'll display only based off of name right now

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+- Windows 10
+- Python 3.10
+- Libraries (not sure which one but soon)

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+Download my program here at this link " BLANK "

+Modfications - You need you're own .env folder.
+Use google to find out how to set up your discord bot.
+I might add a how-to here or link to a known working one.

 ### Executing program